 Please note, I am not for a second, saying that Kegels are bad and should be avoided.
 What I am saying is that Kegels do have a place but they are not the whole story.

-Today, thanks to a smart yoga practice, I have a wonderful relationship with my pelvic floor.
+Today, I have a wonderful relationship with my pelvic floor.
 It functions well and allows me to run, jump, cough, laugh, sneeze without any worry.
 I love my pelvic floor.

 Before I tell you more about how I discovered the key to a healthy pelvic floor, let’s dive into what the pelvic floor is and how it works.

 The pelvic floor consists of a sling of muscles.
 There are three layers of muscles that make up this sling.